theprimarybrain/theprimarybrain.github.io/_posts/2017-10-09-Introducing-Weekly-Spelling-Words.md

 You can grab my [**Fry word spelling bundle**](http://bit.ly/2k1Ulgd) to save big on my spelling word lists, center activies, spelling homework, and more!
 I hope these activities will help you introduce your spelling words each week in a fun new way!

+[Click here to save this post](https://pin.it/V3K9PB-) to your favorite Pinterest board!

 ![Laurin]({{ site.github.url }}/assets/img/laurin.png)